It's a three part process to confirm the integrity of a key pair:

 openssl rsa -in [key-file.key] -check -noout

-Example of private key which does not meet the integrity:
+Example of a private key that does not meet the integrity:

-Some other errors that can be receiving from tampering/forging a key:
+Some other errors that can be received from tampering/forging a key:

 If you received any of the above errors then your private key has been manipulated and may not work with your public key.
 Consider creating a new private key and requesting a replacement certificate.

-Example of private key which meets the integrity:
+Example of a private key that does not meet the integrity:

-The above indicates a clean private key, proceed to next step of comparing the modulus.
+The above indicates a clean private key, proceed to the next step of comparing the modulus.

-Note: The modulus of private key and certificate must match exactly.
+Note: The modulus of the private key and certificate must match exactly.

 To view the certificate Modulus: